-Ken has been selected to The Best Lawyers in America® in public finance from consecutively since 2015.
+Ken has been selected for inclusion in The Best Lawyers in America® consistently since 2013 under the Public Finance Law category.
+In 2022, he was selected as The Best Lawyers in America® Public Finance Law "Lawyer of the Year" in Pittsburgh.
 He has also been selected to Pennsylvania Super Lawyers on several occasions.

 - Served as bond counsel and underwriter's counsel in various 501(c)(3) financings for charter schools